Sharp spectral gap for some degenerate Witten Laplacians: Some technical results

 Start from a point $(x_1,\ldots,x_d)$ in $\{x\in B(0,\eta),\ V\circ U(x)<0\}$, the goal is to connect it to $(\eta/2,0,\ldots,0)$ via a path that remains within the set.
 In the following, by saying that we link $a$ to $b$ we mean that we create a segment from one to another (so a path of the form $t\mapsto a + t(b-a)$), one can check that each time we do that, the whole path stays in $\{x\in B(0,\eta),\ V\circ U(x)<0\}$.

-The first step of the path is to link all the positive $t_ix_i^{\nu_i}$ to $0$, hence either $x_1=0$ or $t_1x_1^{\nu_1}<0$ and all other non-zero contributions to $V\circ U$ are negative ones.
+The first step of the path is to link all the coordinates $x_i$ such that $t_ix_i^{\nu_i}$ is positive to zero.
+Thus, either $x_1=0$ or $t_1x_1^{\nu_1}<0$ and all other non-zero contributions to $V\circ U$ are negative ones.
 Then we halve all the $x_i$ (so we link $x_i$ to $x_i/2$), this way, the ending point is in $B(0,\eta/2)$ and we know that its first coordinate is non-negative.
-Now we link $x_1$ to $\eta/2$, because we were in $B(0,\eta/2)$ and we had $x_1\geq0$, we indeed remain in $B(0,\eta)$.
-And at last, we link all the other coordinates to $0$, this way, we finally reached the aimed point.
+Now we link $x_1$ to $\eta/2$, because we were in $B(0,\eta/2)$ and we had $x_1\geq0$, we remain in $B(0,\eta)$.
+At last, we link all the other coordinates to $0$, this way, we finally reached the desired point.

 For $0\in\uuu^{even}$ the setting is extremely similar to the well-known Morse case and the proof is exactly the same.